Triple Agent: Historical context

 Triple Agent is centered around a multitude of issues that the world was facing.
 The Spanish Civil War in 1936, the Popular Front gaining momentum and power in France, and the ultimate rise and power of fascism and communism.
 Each presented an incredible problem as the world moved towards a second world war.

 The Spanish Civil War was fought from 1936 to 1939 between the nationalists backed by Fascist Italy and Nazi Germany, composed mostly of Roman Catholics against the Republicans, a front of liberals, communists, anarchists, socialists, agricultural laborers, workers and the educated middle class.
-The war begun after General Franco made a coup d' etat against the elected government.
+The war begun after General Franco made a coup d'état against the elected government.
 The nationalists were headed by General Francisco Franco, while the republicans by the socialist leader, Francisco Largo Caballero.
 Both sides sought help from abroad: the republicans gained equipment and supplies from the Soviets, while also receiving help from Mexico and the Popular Front of France.
 The nationalists gained troops, tanks, and planes from Germany and Italy.
 Ultimately, the nationalists won as they took over Madrid on 28 March 1939.
 Many have estimated the deaths to be anywhere from 500,000 to 1,000,000, as this proved to be a testing group for future air and tank warfare.
 The war also further sprung strong points of view in terms of tyranny, democracy, fascism, and communism leading to World War II.

 The Popular Front in France sought to defend democratic forms against the newly fascist regime.
 This was a coalition between the working class and middle class all to protect the country from fascist ideals.
 In 1936, a socialist popular front led by Léon Blum took over Furthermore, fascism and communism were gaining followers and momentum by the day.
 In Germany, there was Adolf Hitler, in Italy there was Benito Mussolini, in Spain there was Francisco Franco, in the Soviet Union there was Joseph Stalin and in Japan, many ideologies were used to create a powerful military.
 The rise of fascism gave countries like Germany and Italy a foundation for rebuilding and a way for them to blame their problems on minorities such as jews, Slavs and Gipsies.
 Communism was able to promise people an opportunity, overhauling capitalism into their society.
 Ultimately these powerful leaders were able to instill ideologies into society in order to create extremely repressive, brutal regimes.
 This created a great threat to the world ultimately beginning World War II.